-(1) Go to www.google.com/chrome on the default browser (Firefox).
+1. Go to www.google.com/chrome on the default browser (Firefox).
 Firefox is a built-in browser on Ubuntu.

-5. Firefox asks how to open the .deb file“.
-Choose the default option to open chrome in Ubuntu software.
+5. Firefox asks how to open the .deb file.
+Choose the default option to open Chrome in Ubuntu software.

-Note: Sometimes software issues might occur and therefore download and save the file first and then proceed installing.
+Note: Sometimes, software issues might occur.
+Therefore, download and save the file first and then proceed with installing.

-(9) The installation process starts now.
-Once the installation is completed, open the chrome browser and start chrome browser in the Unity Dash.
+9. The installation process starts now.
+Once the installation is completed, open the Chrome browser and start the Chrome browser in the Unity Dash.

 $ wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb